They agreed to take part in the Cité de la réussite 2026, november 21,22

 Jacques ASCHENBROICH

 Jacques Aschenbroich is a French business executive and has been Chairman of the Board of Directors at Orange from 2022 to 2026.
 A graduate of the École des Mines, he began his career in the civil service, notably in the Prime Minister’s office in 1987–1988.
 He then joined Saint-Gobain, where he held several senior management positions in France and internationally, notably in Brazil, Germany and the United States, before becoming Deputy Chief Executive of the group.
 In 2009, he joined Valeo, where he served first as Chief Executive Officer and then as Chairman and Chief Executive Officer until 2022, before becoming Chairman of the Board of Directors and subsequently Honorary Chairman.
-He is also a director of BNP Paribas and TotalEnergies, as well as Chairman of the French American Foundation France.
+He is also Lead Director of TotalEnergies, Chair of the Governance Committee at BNP Paribas.
 He is recognised for his industrial experience and his expertise in the governance of major international groups.

 Maya ATIG